 The eye muscles are the fastest and most active muscles of the human body according to my latest fitness journal.
 (Sept 2018; VSP 2018) Also mentioned in this journal was that the eyes are 100 times stronger than they need to be.
 (Lenstore Vision Hub 2015) I find that information quite interesting given the fact that so many people suffer from eye vision “weaknesses” along with cataracts, glaucoma and macular degeneration.

-So back to my “range of motion” movements for eye health.
+Now back to my “range of motion” movements for eye health.
 Here is how you can do this and it only takes about 2 minutes for the first part.
 This is something you can do while resting during the first easy (non) movement.
-Before you begin take notice of how your eyes are feeling.
+Before you begin, take notice of how your eyes are feeling.

 Hold each position for 10-15 seconds.